 John’s story Something to Beef about is included in the anthology Existence is Elsewhen which was published by Elsewhen Press on 18th March 2016.

-The definitive collection of John’s Science Fiction short stories (with two Science Fact essays on subjects beloved of SF fans), Don’t Look Back, will be published by Elsewhen Press on 5th May 2017.
+The definitive collection of John’s Science Fiction short stories (with two Science Fact essays on subjects beloved of SF fans), Don’t Look Back, was published by Elsewhen Press on 5th May 2017.

 - “a sharp collection” – 8/10 review of Existence is Elsewhen on Starbust Magazine